davidmckennirey/davidmckennirey.github.io/_posts/2021-05-03-shocker-write-up.md

 /server-status        (Status: 403) [Size: 299]
 ```

 Hmmm, not a lot there.
-I'm going to kick off another scan with a bigger wordlist just incase something was missed.
+I'm going to kick off another scan with a bigger wordlist just in case something was missed.
 This time I'm going to use `ffuf` because its speed is unrivaled and I am more familiar with its flags.

 ```bash
 ffuf -u http://10.10.10.56/FUZZ -w /usr/share/seclists/Discovery/Web-Content/raft-large-directories.txt -of csv -o ./raft-large.csv